 Agile rituals don’t guarantee success.
 Just because you do a daily in the morning doesn’t mean that you’re getting anything out of it.
 Think critically and go past the surface to ensure that collaboration or autonomy aren’t just buzzwords in your day to day.
 While I don’t think a team needs an agile coach to practice agile, it may make sense for a less mature team to get support from a specialist until they’re ready to roll on their own.

 Measuring the Effectiveness of a Team

 If teams have clear, measurable goals, everybody has an easier time deciding how to invest their time effectively with little outside guidance.
 Objectives and key results (OKRs) are a popular framework to set actionable goals.
 Honestly, it’s not about the framework.
 It’s about the commitment to set goals for a team and evaluating the team and the goals regularly.

 I’ve been part of teams that had completely unreasonable targets set by management without any transparency.
 If you’re trying to demotivate your engineers, that’s exactly the way to go.

 Be very careful with goals.
 Ask if they’re forcing team members to choose between their and the team’s best interests.
 If that happens, it’s a failure, and it’s the fault of the people setting up the organizational structure.

 To summarize, structuring engineering teams is about continuing the work that you begin when you structure your engineering organization as a whole.
 My advice is to have autonomy, mastery, and purpose as your guiding principles.
 Start from there and iterate constantly.

 Do you need inspiration from the community?
 I like this deck from Pat Kua.
-LinearB’s Dev Interrupted Community is a place to share experiences and learn from the successes (and the failures!) of others.
+And join us for INTERACT on April 7.
+It’s a free event to share experiences and learn from the successes (and the failures!) of others.